Medical expert of the article

 Examination of the patient

-- The liquid, aspirated from the joint cavity, is microscopized, seeded, prepared from it for Gram stains, examined for crystal content in compensated polarized light.
-The synovial fluid is colored with blood at pseudogout, after a joint injury, but with septic arthritis this happens rarely.
+- Fluid aspirated from the joint cavity is examined under a microscope, cultured, smeared for Gram staining, and examined for crystal content in compensated polarized light.
+Synovial fluid may be blood-stained in pseudogout, after joint trauma, but this is rare in septic arthritis.

-- It is necessary to make a roentgenogram of the affected joint.
-It is important to find out whether there are signs of trauma (fractures) or signs of rheumatoid arthritis.
-Calcification of cartilage indicates pseudogout.
+- An X-ray of the affected joint should be taken.
+It is important to find out if there are any signs of trauma (fractures) or signs of rheumatoid arthritis.
+Calcification of the cartilage indicates pseudogout.
 In some patients, the X-ray of the affected joint is normal.

-- The clinical analysis of blood, ESR, blood uric acid, rheumatoid factor (RF), C-reactive protein (normally less than 20 mg / l) - all these parameters can be pathologically changed both in seropositive and in seronegative arthritis and, of course, are not a screening test for sepsis.
+- Clinical blood test, ESR, blood uric acid levels, rheumatoid factor (RF), C-reactive protein (normally less than 20 mg/l) - all these indicators can be pathologically changed in both seropositive and seronegative arthritis and, of course, are not a screening test for sepsis.

 How to examine?